-The 2nd and 3rd class tickets are available at the stations till the departure time and there is no limit on issuing the ticket.
+The 2nd and 3rd class tickets are available at the stations till the departure time.
+There is no limit on issuing the number of tickets.
 It usually leads to crowded carriages.
-Prefer 2nd of over 3rd if you can.
+Prefer 2nd over 3rd if you can.
 The tickets are usually extremely affordable.

 Bus to Galle

-Again the bus stand is near to the railway station as well as Galle fort so you can simply walk up to if you are living there.
+Again the bus stand is near the railway station as well as Galle fort.
+So you can simply walk up to it if you are living there.

 Taxi to Galle

-The taxi fare from Colombo to Galle starts at around Rs.9000 for a one way trip in a 4-wheeler.
-You can either take the Galle road (with a scenic view of the sea on one side) but the travel time is up to 3 hours and the fare is one the higher side.
+The taxi fare from Colombo to Galle starts at around Rs.9000 for a one-way trip in a 4-wheeler.
+You can either take the Galle road (with a scenic view of the sea on one side) but the travel time is up to 3 hours and the fare is on the higher side.

 Otherwise, you can take the Colombo-Galle expressway.
 There is an additional toll cost of Rs.400.
 You can book an outstation cab using Uber from Colombo.
 Although you may not get one back from Galle.
 You can also book with some private local companies online like taxisrilanka and lotuscabs.lk.